Media, Music, and Dance Performed for the

-created and performed by Paul Godwin (USA), Miguel Noya (Venezuela) and Ameera (A.E.
-Godwin, USA), with special guests.
+Created and performed by Paul Godwin (USA), Miguel Noya (Venezuela) and Ameera Godwin (USA), with special guests.

 Dedicated to Évora’s soldiers of the Great War, "I Am the Size of What I See" draws from various poems and fragments by Fernando Pessoa (and his heteronym, the shepherd poet, Alberto Caeiro.)
 The piece is an international collaboration with the community, including city leaders, arts administrators, war veterans, and other artists.

 The work is rooted in the local landscape of trees, river, and sky, and follows the journey of the shepherd as he becomes a soldier facing his own mortality.
 Dance and theatre elements will culminate with the reading of the names of local soldiers lost in the battles of World War I, one hundred years ago.